 Wireless networks are connected to the wire and broadcast radio signals or frequency (RF).
 You use an access point to bridge the wireless signal that emanates from it to the wire.
 The signal is then routed and switched by the wired components to the correct destination.

-Our approach will look at not only your immediate applications, but also your future applications, the future growth of your organization, and possible technology changes that would impact your cabling needs.
+Unlike other WiFi installation companies FL has to offer, our approach will look at not only your immediate applications, but also your future applications, the future growth of your organization, and possible technology changes that would impact your cabling needs.
 Considerations like type of equipment, load balancing, and redundancy will be factored into our cost/benefit analysis.
 Many recognize our comprehensive design capabilities as one of the best in the industry.

 Before you can have connectivity, there must be road or tracks to travel.
 You must build the roads, avenues, highways, and infrastructure in which you want to travel to take you where you want to go.
 You must understand what it is you want to achieve and how to achieve it.
 Without any of these items, nothing would move at all and there would be no connectivity.